LuckiestPancake/ConsoleCraft-Launcher/README.md

 - [ ] Profile Menu
 - [ ] Instances Menu

+# From Source
+1. `git clone https://github.com/LuckiestPancake/ConsoleCraft-Launcher.git` or just download it
+2. `npm install` in the project directory
+3. `npm start`

+To build it just run `npm run dist`

 # Developed
 Created by LuckiestPancake, this launcher was built using Electron, HTML, CSS, and JavaScript.
 Credits to **LegacyLauncher** for being an excellent resource while experimenting with and studying its source helped me learn how to implement features into my own launcher.